32 Obesity, Sarcopenia, and Frailty Prevent Longevity

 Sudden Weight Loss Is the Strongest Predictor For Mortality

 Sudden weight loss has been identified as one of the key predictors of mortality in older populations.
-Sudden weight loss is defined as losing 4-5% of original body weight within a year, or losing 10% or more of normal body weight in 5-10 years.
-Keep in mind that we are talking of sudden weight loss at any weight.
+Sudden weight loss is defined as losing 4-5 % of original body weight within a year, or losing 10 % or more of normal body weight in 5-10 years.
+Keep in mind that we are talking about sudden weight loss at any weight.

 Often this body weight loss includes lean body mass.
 A decline in lean body mass increases the risk of becoming frail.
 Developing frailty at any BMI range can send seniors into a downward spiral of aging-associated decline.

-The Development of Frailty Impacts Quality of Life And Longevity
+The Development of Frailty Reduces Quality of Life And Longevity

 What are you picturing when I talk about a frail person?
-Most likely, you think of a very thin and delicate person that could be blown over by a strong wind.
+Most likely, you think of a very thin and delicate person.
 This is not necessarily the case.

 Frailty can come with thinness or obesity.
 The main descriptor is having little strength and a decreased ability to cope with everyday stressors.
 Frail people are vulnerable for disability, diseases, physical and cognitive impairments and geriatric diseases such as falls, delirium and urinary incontinence.
 In fact, today we see an early onset of frailty—particularly in obese people living a sedentary lifestyle—especially if people have developed chronic diseases over the years.